-- Summons to a Witness - Notice of Expert Witness & Acknowledgement of Expert's Duty
+- Summons to a Witness - Notice of Expert Witness & Acknowledgement of Expert's Duty circumstances (see Rule 17, Costs of the Rules of Procedure).

 This information sheet is intended to provide general information to appellants and other related parties regarding the appeal process of the Horse Racing Appeal Panel.
 It does not constitute legal advice.
 If any information in this information sheet is not consistent with the Rules of Procedure, the Rules of Procedure will prevail.